-If you love going camping and exploring the great Australian outdoors, the fundamentals of knot tying are important to learn.
-So to help you on your way to knot mastery, we’ll show you how to tie a few useful camping knots that we frequently use on our adventures.
+So to help you on your way to knot-tying pre-eminence, we’ll show you how to tie a few useful camping knots that we frequently use on our adventures.

 The reef knot or square knot has been around longer than pre-sliced bread and has many useful applications when camping.

 As we have demonstrated in the video above, it is a knot for tying two lengths of rope together.

 The reef knot is a great one to remember for reconnecting a broken guy rope, or joining two shorter ropes together when you need that little bit extra to help you secure a load.

 However, it’s important to remember that the reef knot was not designed to perform as a bend (a knot that joins two lengths of rope).
 That’s is because it is an intentionally unstable knot.